-The City University of New York offers a doctoral program in physics.
+Honor Society Sigma Xi, the Scientific Research Society, encourages original investigation in the natural sciences, pure and applied.
+The fields of activity of the society include the physical sciences, the life sciences, the earth sciences, and mathematics.
+The Brooklyn College Chapter elects students to associate membership in the society on the basis of academic excellence and marked aptitude for research in one of the fields listed above.
+CUNY Ph.D. in physics The City University of New York offers a doctoral program in physics.
 General information about CUNY Ph.D. programs is in the chapter "Support for Academic Success in Graduate School."
 The Physics Department at Brooklyn College is a full participant in the Ph.D. program.
 It offers a complete Physics sequence of courses that are creditable toward the CUNY doctoral degree, and a wide range of research opportunities in fulfillment of the doctoral dissertation requirements for that degree.
 For information about the courses, students should consult the graduate deputy chairperson of the Physics Department and the executive officer of the Ph.D. program in physics.
 Honor Society Sigma Xi, the Scientific Research Society, encourages original investigation in the natural sciences, pure and applied.
 The fields of activity of the society include the physical sciences, the life sciences, the earth sciences, and mathematics.
 The Brooklyn College Chapter elects students to associate membership in the society on the basis of academic excellence and marked aptitude for research in one of the fields listed above.
 Courses Unless a prerequisite is specific, students may apply graduate or undergraduate courses toward fulfillment of that prerequisite.
-The Schedule of Classes published each term lists courses offered.
-Not all courses are offered each term.
-700.1G, 700.2G Thesis Research 30 hours each term; 2 credits each term Research for master's thesis supervised by a faculty member.
+PHYS 7110G Thesis Research 30 hours each term; 2 credits each term Research for master's thesis supervised by a faculty member.
 No more than 4 credits may be counted toward the degree.
 Credit is not earned until the thesis is accepted.
-U701X Mathematical Methods in Physics I 45 hours plus conference; 4 credits Topics in complex variables.
+PHYS 7120G Thesis Research 30 hours each term; 2 credits each term Research for master's thesis supervised by a faculty member.
+No more than 4 credits may be counted toward the degree.
+Credit is not earned until the thesis is accepted.
+PHYS U7210X Mathematical Methods in Physics I 45 hours plus conference; 4 credits Topics in complex variables.
 Perturbation and variational methods for solution of differential equations.
 Green's functions.
 Eigenfunction expansions.
 Integral transforms.
 Integral equations.
 Difference equations.
 Linear algebra.
 Hilbert space.
 Tensor analysis.
 Group theory.
 Higher algebra.
 Numerical methods for solving equations.
 Prerequisite: a course in analytical mechanics.